dorcusmalony/daughters_website/README.md

 It includes forums and discussion groups where users can share experiences, give advice, and support each other.
 This feature has not yet been implemented due to a lack of knowledge, but I will add it in time.

 **User Management**:
-Manages user registration, login, and profile information.
+Manages user registration, login, and profile information, which has not yet been implemented.

 **Technologies Used**